 You might have a lot of different options to choose from, or there could be just 2.
 To find out your options you can:

 - Research online.
 Our Plan your Career section has a lot of information about options at all different stages.
-To look at career options try our Job Matching Quiz.
+To look at career options try our Career Match Quiz.

-- Talk to a Careers Adviser.
+- Contact us to speak to a Careers Adviser.
 If you are in school or college you can also talk to your teachers or tutors.

 3. Use good decision making techniques to help you choose